 While Burn Notice has seen its share of special guest-stars, Patton Oswalt's turn on the spy-go-round felt especially tailored to give the comedian-actor a sampler plate of espionage life.
 Outside of that, "Down and Out" was mostly a ho-hum, mission-clien more

 In this episode of Burn Notice , called “Down & Out,” Michael and the rest of his trusty team busily make plans to leave town.
 But is one team mate not ready to leave Miami?
-It’s funny that, in all this time I’ve been thinking about w more
+It’s funny that, in all this time I’ve been thinking about what shooting Card w more

 One of the many things we learn about life is that there are consequences for our choices.
-This week " Down & Out " showed how Michael’s choice of shooting card and going on the run has profoundly affected Sam’s life; specifically, leaving E more
+This week " Down & Out " showed how Michael’s choice of shooting card and going on the run has profoundly affected Sam’s life; specifically, leaving Elsa to the CIA more

 Picking up seconds after the ending of last week’s episode, we hit the ground this week with Sam confronting Michael about shooting Card.

 I have a new respect for Sam Axe.
-I've known that Sam has been Michael’s substitute conscious at t more
+I've known that Sam has been Michael’s substitute conscious at times, helping h more

 In this episode of Burn Notice , called “Over The Line,” Michael and the rest of his team have to deal with the consequences of Michael’s rather drastic actions in last week’s mid-season premiere.
-You know, I really thought that the first hour of la more
+You know, I really thought that the first hour of last we more